 EBA published an answer that brings clarity to some of ASPSPs’ concerns defined above.
 According to EBA:

-Regulation (EU) 2018/389 states that for the purpose of identification, payment service providers shall rely on eIDAS certificates.
-The Delegated Regulation does not require account servicing payment service providers (ASPSPs) to carry out
+Delegated Regulation (EU) 2018/389 states that for the purpose of identification, payment service providers shall rely on eIDAS certificates.
+The Delegated Regulation does not require account servicing payment service providers (ASPSPs) to

-additional checks for the purpose of identification.
-Given eIDAS certificates do not contain information on passporting, ASPSPs are not legally required to check any passporting information related to the third party provider (TPP) requesting access to online
+carry out additional checks for the purpose of identification.
+Given eIDAS certificates do not contain information on passporting, ASPSPs are not legally required to check any passporting information related to the third party provider (TPP) requesting access

 In addition, Article 68(5) of PSD2 states that an ASPSP ‘may deny an account information service provider or a payment initiation service provider access to a payment account for objectively justified and duly evidenced reasons relating to unauthorised